 Consuming More Veggies

 We all have vegetables we are comfortable with and those that we have grown to despise.
 Falling in love with vegetables again is all about getting out of your comfort zone.
-It is important to diversify the vegetables you are consuming.
+It is essential to diversify the vegetables you are consuming.
 Eating only one type of veggie will only give you a part of the nutrients that this food group can provide.
-When shopping for vegetables at your local grocer try to only pick the seasonal produce.
+When shopping for vegetables at your local grocer, try only to pick the seasonal produce.
 These picks will be fresher than your out-of-season favorites, and they will also be cheaper.
 Who knows, maybe there is a veggie you never tried that will change your life!

 Add vegetables to your meals

 Food, like success, tastes better when you work for it.
 If you toil in the kitchen to make great dishes incorporating or starring your selected veggies, they will automatically taste more spectacular.
 Having the aroma of the cooking vegetables fill your nose as they are being prepared is guaranteed to improve your attitude towards eating them.
-In a recent study a paper coined the term “Ikea Effect”, in where a person values a product more if they make it themselves, as opposed to having someone else make it.
+In a recent study, a paper coined the term “Ikea Effect,” where a person values a product more if they make it themselves, as opposed to having someone else make it.
 For this to work, you must connect with the food and start to enjoy cooking.
-It is a rewarding exercise to make your meals and you will appreciate your food much more.
+It is a rewarding exercise to make your meals, and you will appreciate your food much more.

 Once you have gathered all of the vegetables, either from a garden or grocer, the cooking process takes over.
-Most vegetables we eat are steamed and come out served to us overcooked and mushy or undercooked and hard.
+Most vegetables we eat are steamed and served to us overcooked and mushy or undercooked and hard.
 Mixing up cooking techniques can unlock flavors that you had formerly been submerging.
 Grilling is a great way to cook your favorite vegetables, which gives them a satisfying and juicy crunch.
 Baking veggies is another good alternative, with or without tin foil.
 Stir-fry is also an option that allows you to cook multiple vegetables quickly.